TheMR-777/MyLegacy/C#/Auto-Updater v4 - JSONified/Technical Documentation/sla_upgradation_v4.md

    - Terminates the client app.
    - Creates a backup of the current version.
    - Moves the update package content to the installation folder.
-   - Restores the SQLite3 cache file from the backup.
+   - Restores the existing cache and state files.
-   - Initiates the client app with the argument: `--silent-start`.
+   - Silently initiates the client app.

 ## Initial Setup